idroot45/catetan/_posts/2019-09-06-android-10-most-stand-out-new-feature-worth-to-know.md

 ### Focus Mode

-{% include figure caption="Google I/O 2019 Digital Wellbeing Focus Mode" image_path="https://cdn57.androidauthority.net/wp-content/uploads/2019/05/google-io-19-digital-wellbeing-focus-mode-logo-1000x563.jpg" url="https://cdn57.androidauthority.net/wp-content/uploads/2019/05/google-io-19-digital-wellbeing-focus-mode-logo.jpg" alt=digital being focus mode" %}
+{% include figure caption="Google I/O 2019 Digital Wellbeing Focus Mode" image_path="https://cdn57.androidauthority.net/wp-content/uploads/2019/05/google-io-19-digital-wellbeing-focus-mode-logo-1000x563.jpg" url="https://cdn57.androidauthority.net/wp-content/uploads/2019/05/google-io-19-digital-wellbeing-focus-mode-logo.jpg" alt="digital being focus mode" %}

 One of the more prominent user-facing Android 10 features is the so-called Focus Mode, an extension of the Digital Wellbeing suite.
 As the name suggests, this mode will help you focus by graying out apps you deem distracting and hiding their notifications.